stackBlock/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. express in a library.
+2) express is very light, you have to add pretty much evreything with middleware

 - [ ] Describe Middleware?

+Middleware are functions that you are global, local, or created that act on your api

 - [ ] Describe a Resource?

+In the context of this class, a resource is part of REST's principles. principle 1 - everuthing is a resource, principle 2 - each resource is accessible via a unique URI, and principle 4 - resources can have multiple representations.

 - [ ] What can the API return to help clients know if a request was successful?

+API's return different codes, 200 being the code for something that worked correctly. there are tons of codes.

 - [ ] How can we partition our application into sub-applications?

+use a router to make routes. it organizes api's that can easily get out of hand.

 ## Project Setup